bensultan1985/eSalonRegistration/README.md

 Note: Use Chrome for best experience.

-This is a front end project made with HTML/CSS/Javascript.
-It also utilizes Bootstrap and jQuery.
-It was clear to me from the job interview that this role is for someone who has an eye for design.
-I spent half of my allotted time focused on designing the user experience.
+This front end project was made with HTML/CSS/Javascript.
+It also utilizes Bootstrap, SCSS and jQuery.
+Since this is for a UI/UX developer role, I spent half of my time focused on designing the user experience.

 I wanted the user to feel like they were about to sign up for something fun. eSalon has two fun draws that I kept thinking about: "California" and "hair".
 I think the background image perfectly captures those themes.
-I also came up with the idea to have curves and colors throughout, like input fields with rounded edges and thin, colorful borders.
+The form elements are curvy and colorful.

-Instead of spending time adding all the rules we want to see in form fields (which is no problem for me to do), I decided to push myself to add subtle flare to the experience.
+Instead of spending time creating all the rules we want to see in form fields (which is no problem for me to do), I decided to push myself to add subtle flare to the experience.
 My favorite part is that once a form is submitted, the page scrolls up to the top and a personalized message appears, welcoming the new user.

 ## Getting started